 Dan has been a B2B and B2C software entrepreneur since 1997, and has been a securities investor since 1991.
-Prior to being Co-Founder & Managing Partner at Santa Barbara Venture Partners and being a Venture Capitalist at OCV Partners and NGEN Partners, Dan Engel was CEO & Co-Founder of FastSpring, a SaaS (software-as-a-service) company providing e-commerce store management for 4,000+ software vendors worldwide such as Adobe and TechSmith.
+Prior to being Founder & Managing Partner at Santa Barbara Venture Partners and being a Venture Capitalist at OCV Partners and NGEN Partners, Dan Engel was CEO & Co-Founder of FastSpring, a SaaS (software-as-a-service) company providing e-commerce store management for 3,000+ software vendors worldwide such as Adobe and TechSmith.
 Dan grew FastSpring’s revenue from $0 to over $120 million from 2005-2013 with total funding of thirty thousand dollars.
-FastSpring (acquired in 2013 by Pylon Capital and again in 2018 by Accel-KKR), known for its phenomenal customer service (4-time winner of The Silver Stevie Award for “Customer Service Department Of The Year”), had a client churn rate of a mere 1.3% annually.
+FastSpring (acquired in 2013 by Pylon Capital and again in 2018 by Accel-KKR), known for its phenomenal customer service (4-time winner of The Silver Stevie Award for “Customer Service Department Of The Year”), had a churn rate of 1.3% annually across its 3,000+ clients.
 Under Dan’s leadership, FastSpring was bootstrapped to become the #1 fastest-growing company in the Greater Los Angeles area and 13th fastest-growing in North America, according to the Deloitte Fast 500 awards covering the years 2006-2010.
 During the Great Recession, the company grew at a compounded growth rate of over 10% per month for three years, and was ranked #41 and #53 on the Inc 500.
-The founders/original investors in FastSpring earned an ROI of over 1,000X on their original investment.
+The founders/original investors in FastSpring earned an ROI of over 900X on their original investment.